Zippilipy/UsefulAHKScripts/README.md

 numpadmouse.ahk is a script made by deguix that lets you use the numpad as a mouse, useful since my mouse wheel is broken

 randomleftclick.ahk is a script that when holding down the left click mouse, clicks randomly at around four or five clicks per second, useful for tasks that require you to click a lot, without hurting your fingers!

+trivia.py is a script that has a very niche usage, if you know you know.